 The application fee must be paid by credit card at the time of application (online).
 Please note that a file will not be opened until an online application is received.
 Fee amounts and details are available on the Student Accounts website.

-For application deadlines, please consult www.mcgill.ca/desautels/programs/mba-programs/mba/admissions.
+For application dates and deadlines, please consult www.mcgill.ca/desautels/programs/mba-programs/mba/admissions.